Best over 50s life insurance in the UK 2026

 Over 50s life insurance is a type of whole of life policy designed specifically for people aged between 50 and 85.
 It’s a more straightforward option than traditional life insurance, with fewer hoops to jump through.
 The two main attractions of over 50s life insurance are:

-Guaranteed acceptance: Anyone can usually get an over 50s life insurance policy without answering any health questions or undergoing a medical examination.
+• Guaranteed acceptance: Often advertised as "no medical" cover, this means you can usually take out an over 50s policy without answering any health questions or undergoing a medical examination.
 You just need to meet the provider’s age criteria and be a permanent UK resident.
-Whereas traditional life insurance policies may be prohibitively expensive or unavailable if you're older and in poor health or have had medical issues in the past, this won’t be an obstacle to getting over 50s life insurance.
+There's no medical underwriting to assess your risk, so even if you're in poor health you won't be turned away or charged extra.
+By contrast, traditional life insurance can be prohibitively expensive or unavailable for older applicants in poor health or with a history of medical issues.

 How does over 50s life insurance work?